-The wine and strong drink in Bible times had less alcohol content.
+- The wine and strong drink in Bible times had less alcohol content.
 One notable preacher said that the alcohol content was likely one percent!
 Imagine how much one-percent wine someone would have to drink to, according to Solomon in Ecclesiastes, feel merry in heart.

-Drinking alcohol could cause us to make poor decisions or sin against God, thus it is better to abstain than to put ourselves in danger of sinning.
+- Drinking alcohol could cause us to make poor decisions or sin against God, thus it is better to abstain than to put ourselves in danger of sinning.
 Neither give place to the devil.
 (Ephesians 4:27)

-Being seen in public buying or drinking alcohol could cause people to think poorly of us, even causing sinners to reject Christianity.
+- Being seen in public buying or drinking alcohol could cause people to think poorly of us, even causing sinners to reject Christianity.
 Since having a good testimony is paramount, the best thing to do is to never buy or drink beer, wine, or spirits.
 Abstain from all appearance of evil.
 (1 Thessalonians 5:22)

 The most common argument used to justify abstinence was the stumbling brother argument.
 The thinking goes something like this: Christians should never do anything that could cause a fellow believer to stumble and fall into sin.
 Better to refrain from doing something than to be the reason a weak Christian ends up at the bar on Friday night downing shots of whisky.
 The Biblical justification for this line of thinking is found in Romans 14:17-21:

 For the kingdom of God is not meat and drink; but righteousness, and peace, and joy in the Holy Ghost.
 For he that in these things serveth Christ is acceptable to God, and approved of men.
 Let us therefore follow after the things which make for peace, and things wherewith one may edify another.
 For meat destroy not the work of God.
-All things indeed are pure; but it is evil for that man who eateth with offence.1 It is good neither to eat flesh, nor to drink wine, nor any thing whereby thy brother stumbleth, or is offended, or is made weak.
+All things indeed are pure; but it is evil for that man who eateth with offence.
+It is good neither to eat flesh, nor to drink wine, nor any thing whereby thy brother stumbleth, or is offended, or is made weak.

 Evangelical churches often have numerous members who were alcoholics before Jesus (or AA) “saved” them.
 According to the stumbling brother argument, because some church members were alcoholics before they were saved, fellow Christians should go out of their way to not do anything that would cause them to go back to their former way of life.
-This line of thinking suggests that Jesus and the Holy Spirit are not enough to keep some Christians from returning to a life of sin, so everyone else must be punished for their weakness.
-Of course, this line of thinking is absurd.
+This line of thinking suggests that Jesus and the Holy Spirit are not enough to keep some Christians from returning to a life of sin, so everyone else must be punished for their weaknesses.
+Of course, this is absurd.
 Christians, along with the rest of humanity, can be addicted to all sorts of behaviors.
 Ever notice how fat many Evangelical — especially Baptist — preachers there are?
 I often kidded church members that gluttony is the only sin permitted in the Baptist church.
 If helping fellow Christians to avoid stumbling into sin is the goal, shouldn’t churches stop having fellowship dinners?
-Shouldn’t church women wear burqas so former porn addicts, adulterers, and fornicators aren’t tempted to return to their former ways of life?
+Shouldn’t church women wear burqas, so former porn addicts, adulterers, and fornicators aren’t tempted to return to their former ways of life?
 Shouldn’t Christians voluntarily get rid of their televisions, lest those who can’t control their viewing of “sinful” things on the Hellivsion® are tempted to watch HBO?

 The overarching rule of our lives is that we only get one opportunity to live, so we might as well enjoy our short time on earth.
-For many people, drinking alcohol is a part of them enjoying life.
+For many people, drinking alcohol is a part of their enjoyment of life.
 For others, it is not.
 Live and let live, each to his own — clichés to be sure, but they do reflect how Polly and I view the behavior of others.
 As long as someone’s behavior is not causing harm to himself or others, it is none of our business.
 This rule applies to virtually every aspect of human behavior.
 My fellow humans do things that I would NEVER do, but as long as they aren’t harming themselves or others, who am I to object?
 And I, at times, take this even further.
 If people are doing something that might potentially cause physical harm to themselves, I see no reason to object to their behavior.
 People are going to do what people do.
 Can premarital sex cause harm?
 Sure, but then so can marital sex.
 Eating too much of certain foods or skydiving can cause personal harm, but so can being a vegetarian and driving rather than flying on airplanes.
 Life is filled with risk and danger.
 The best any of us can do is to weigh the risks and act accordingly.
 No one gets out of this life without making a few errant risk calculations.
 That we lived to tell about them is all the reason more to embrace life and live with it gusto!